 Commonwealth of Massachusetts Law requires that all full-time and three-quarter time students attending an institution of higher education in this state must be enrolled in a qualifying Student Health Insurance Plan that meets established minimum benefit guidelines.
 All full-time and three-quarter time graduate and undergraduate students who have not filled out a waiver by the due date indicated on the billing invoice will be placed on registration hold.
 Students must be enrolled for at least 3/4 time to be eligible.
 Part-time study, independent study, internet classes and television (TV) courses may not fulfill the eligibility requirements that the covered student actively attends classes.
 Students taking only on-line classes are not eligible for school insurance.
 Please note that all students who withdraw from or drop all of their classes within the first 31 calendar days of the academic semester will not be eligible for the Student Health Insurance Plan.
 If the eligibility requirements are not met, Blue Cross Blue Shield’s may terminate the policy.

-PLEASE NOTE THAT INTERNATIONAL STUDENTS CANNOT WAIVE THE SCHOOL SPONSORED HEALTH INSURANCE PLAN UNLESS COVERED UNDER AN EMBASSY PLAN, FULBRIGHT, AN ACCEPTABLE US BASED INSURANCE THROUGH A SPOUSE OR COVERED UNDER A MASSACHUSETTS CONNECTOR PLAN AND HAVE MEDICAL EXPATRIATION/EVACUATION COVERAGE OR ARE A j-1 NON-DEGREE STUDENT WITH ACCEPTABLE COVERAGE.
+PLEASE NOTE THAT INTERNATIONAL STUDENTS CANNOT WAIVE THE SCHOOL SPONSORED HEALTH INSURANCE PLAN UNLESS COVERED UNDER AN EMBASSY PLAN, FULBRIGHT, AN ACCEPTABLE US BASED INSURANCE THROUGH A SPOUSE OR ARE A J-1 NON-DEGREE STUDENT WITH ACCEPTABLE COVERAGE.

 Student Health Insurance Fee: The student’s private health insurance OR Student Health Insurance Plan will pay for other services, including specialty care, emergency care, inpatient care, lab and x-rays or other treatment received outside of the Student Health Center.
 Below are the 2019/2020 student health insurance premiums: